 The Asset Management Steering Committee (AMSC) is responsible for overseeing and promoting best practice Asset Management throughout Council.
 The AMSC monitors and guides the development and implementation of the SAMP, Asset Plan and other related plans, policies and procedures.
 This oversight ensures Council meets the asset management requirements under the Local Government Act 2020 and is reflected by the representation of its members.

-Members will have either daily interaction with assets or are delivering services from assets.
-The role of the AMSC is to guide the delivery of asset management services including;
+Members of the AMSC include: